 Unfortunately, eggs don’t work that way.
 There’s not a lot you can do to affect the state of your eggs.
 In your 20s and early 30s, unless you have an unusual egg problem, one in every four eggs can make a baby.
 By the time you are 40 that’s plummeted to one in every 12 eggs, and by 45 only one in every 100 eggs is likely to make you a baby, meaning that most women are naturally infertile when they hit their 40s.

 Myth #5.
 Birth Control Pills Make You Less Fertile

 Absolutely not true!
 Birth control pills do not damage your eggs or lower your egg numbers.
 This is one of the fertility myths that is just way too common, so I want to bust it once and for all.

-The pill does give your ovaries a healthy rest; they don’t grow and ovulate eggs every month.
+The pill actually give your ovaries a healthy rest; they don’t grow and ovulate eggs every month.
 You can safely use birth control for many years, in fact five years or more on birth control halves your lifetime risk of both womb and ovarian cancer.

 There is also no post-pill infertility.
 Once you stop birth control pills (or even miss a couple of pills) your body goes back to its natural state.
 This natural state might be nice and fertile.
 An egg can start growing and get you pregnant quickly, even with just a few missed pills.

 However, this natural state might also be infertile.
 For example, if your tubes were blocked when you went on the pill, they will still be blocked when you stop the pill.
 You won’t get pregnant because of the blocked tubes, but it is nothing to do with using the pill!